Guatemala Morales defends ending UN anti-graft commission

 “I think it’s a ridiculous assertion.
 I don’t see how any of us can take this at face value,” Christine Wade, a political scientist at Washington College in Maryland, said of Morales’ claim that the commission’s exit would not affect investigations.
 “It would seem that the entire purpose of not renewing CICIG is to undermine the fight against impunity and corruption in Guatemala, and to save his own skin in the process.”

-Wade said there’s no reason to think “that this is somehow going to reaffirm the state’s fight against corruption and immunity — There is no fight within the state against corruption and impunity.
+Wade said there’s no reason to think “that this is somehow going to reaffirm the state’s fight against corruption and immunity — there is no fight within the state against corruption and impunity.
 There’s a reason CICIG’s there to begin with.”

+Also Thursday, U.S. Secretary of State Mike Pompeo called Morales and “reiterated the United States’ support for Guatemalan sovereignty,” spokeswoman Heather Nauert said.

+“They discussed the importance of continuing our cooperation in the fight against corruption and impunity and the Guatemalan government’s efforts working with” CICIG, Nauert added in a statement.
+“The Secretary expressed continued support of the United States for a reformed CICIG and committed to continue working with Guatemala on implementing the reforms in the coming year.”

 Earlier this week Morales also barred CICIG chief Ivan Velasquez, who had traveled to Washington, from returning to the country.
 He continues as head of the commission, working from outside the country.